cynicastic/scribe/README.md

     * Odkrys
     * thelonelycoder
     * Xentrk

+* Alpha and Beta testing endured by Butterfly Bones, elorimer, and skeal.

 * I'm sure I missed someone, if it's you, I'm sorry, it wasn't intentional.

 * Template used for thie README shamelessly stolen from [PurpleBooth](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2 "don't reinvent the wheel")